+There are no monsters in real-life, right?
+No ghosts, vampires or werewolves?
 So to avoid being laughed at some supernatural writers choose to go down the psychological route.

 In the tale – first published in Charles Dicken’s magazine All the Year Round in 1869 – Jennings, an English clergyman, is haunted by a small spectral monkey that is invisible to everyone else.

-So it seems Jennings hasn’t actually done anything that bad apart from drinking tea and staying up late.
+It’s hard to avoid the conclusion that the reverend isn’t really guilty of any serious wrongdoing -apart from drinking tea and staying up late.
 Certainly not enough to warrant his terrible hallucinations and torments.

-It’s hard to avoid somehow blaming Jennings.
+But in the light of Hesselius’s diagnosis it’s hard to avoid somehow blaming Jennings.

 Which is one of the cruel things about this type of psychological horror.
 Monstrous, even.